grussorusso/grussorusso.github.io/_includes/home-content.md

 [University of Rome Tor Vergata](http://web.uniroma2.it), in Italy.

 My research interests span the area of Distributed Systems with emphasis on performance optimization.
-I am currently investigating decentralized solutions self-adaptive Big Data processing systems in geographically distributed environments.
+I am currently investigating decentralized solutions for self-adaptive data processing systems deployed in geographically distributed and heterogeneous environments (e.g., Fog/Edge).

+My CV can be downloaded [here]({{ site.baseurl }}/assets/cv.pdf).

 <a name ="contact"></a>